angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 | 10  | 20  | 30  |  0  | ... |
 |     |     |  ^  |     |     |

-Well, instead of jumping straight into brainfuck, let's plan how to achieve using the previous algorithms:
+Well, instead of jumping straight into brainfuck, let's plan how to achieve this using the previous algorithms:

 1. Copy byte 0 into byte 2
 2. Increment byte 2 by the same value of byte 1